cytopia/devilbox/docs/corporate-usage/shared-devilbox-server-in-lan.rst

 Add hosts entries for every project
 -----------------------------------

+*(Each device on the network needs to manually set the hosts entries for every single projcet)*

 As you also do for the Devilbox locally when not using Auto-DNS, you can do as well for remote computer.
 Just edit your local hosts file and add one DNS entry for every project on the shared Devilbox server.